 Field-hunting tip

-Look in alkaline igneous pegmatites country — that is the host setting where varennesite typically forms.
+Look in alkaline igneous pegmatites country, the host setting where varennesite typically forms.
 If you start seeing aegirine, albite, analcime in float, you are in the right ground.
 Field specimens usually show a tabular crystals, aggregates habit, so train your eye for that shape before scanning the outcrop.